luyadev/luya/docs/guide/app-menu.md

 ## Menu Levels

-Sometimes you have navigation which should stick based on the previous item, assuming you have 2 menus, one on the top and the other on the left side, in order to display the second menu based on the current active menu you can use {{luya\cms\Menu::getLevelContainer}}.
+Sometimes you have navigation which should stick based on the previous item, assuming you have 2 menus, one on the top and the other on the left side, in order to display the second menu based on the current active menu you can use {{luya\cms\Menu::getLevelContainer}}:

 ```php
 // you print the first menu somewhere: